mricon/b4/docs/maintainer/am-shazam.rst

          git merge --no-ff -F .git/b4-cover --edit FETCH_HEAD --signoff

-  Generally, this command is also a good test for "will this patch series apply cleanly to my tree".
+  Generally, this command is also a good test for "will this patch series apply cleanly to my tree."
 You can perform any actions with the ``FETCH_HEAD`` as you normally would, e.g. run ``git diff``, make a new branch out of it using ``git checkout``, etc.